ChillarAnand/avilpage.com/2022/11/common-crawl-laptop-extract-subset.md

     SET s3_access_key_id='s3_secret_access_key';
     SET s3_secret_access_key='s3_secret_access_key';

-    COPY (select * from PARQUET_SCAN('s3://commoncrawl/cc-index/table/cc-main/warc/crawl=CC-MAIN-2022-40/subset=warc/part-0$i-26160df0-1827-4787-a515-95ecaa2c9688.c000.gz.parquet') where content_languages ilike '%tel%') TO 'te$i.csv' (DELIMITER ',', HEADER TRUE);"""
+    COPY (select * from PARQUET_SCAN('s3://commoncrawl/cc-index/table/cc-main/warc/crawl=CC-MAIN-2022-40/subset=warc/*.parquet') where content_languages ilike '%tel%') TO 'te$i.csv' (DELIMITER ',', HEADER TRUE);
-done
+"""
 ```

+Depending on the file size, duckdb takes 10-15 seconds to process a single file.
+With this single command, entire index can be processed in an hour.
+We can also parallelize the process for faster results.

+### Conclusion

 With this script, we can extract a subset of index from CC in < 3 hours.
 In the upcoming posts, let's see how we can fetch the data from WARC files using this index and do further data processing.

 [^common-crawl]: [https://commoncrawl.org](https://commoncrawl.org)